 - 1. A completed health assessment form must be presented by the parent/guardian to the principal on or before the child's first day of attendance.
 This form is the blue Health Assessment Report form (PPS-2K) and is the only acceptable form. - 2.
 A 30-calendar day grace period after school entry is allowed.
 A student who fails to meet this requirement will not be permitted to attend school until the required health assessment form has been presented.
 Such absences will not be considered as a suspension, and the student will be given an opportunity to make up work missed during the absence as required by law and stated in policy 4110 - 3.
-Within 60 calendar days after the commencement of the school year, principals are required to file health assessment status reports with the Department of Environment, Health and Natural Resources on forms provided by the Department. - 4.
+Within 60 calendar days after the commencement of the school year, principals are required to file health assessment status reports with the North Carolina Department of Health and Human Services (NCDHHS). - 4.
 Religious exemptions from North Carolina Health Assessment requirements must be documented according to NCGS 130A-442.